GilGalaad/JCollectd/README.md

 ```bash
 $ mvn clean package
 ```
-A single file `jcollectd.jar` will be produced into `target/` directory.
+A single file `jcollectd.jar` will be produced into `target` directory.
 Copy it whenever you want.

 ## Configuration
 Configuration is done via single YAML file.